jvlewis/aoc/README.md

 If you **use every adapter in your bag** at once, what is the distribution of joltage differences between the charging outlet, the adapters, and your device?

-Because adapters can only connect to a source 1\*3 jolts lower than its rating, in order to use every adapter, you'd need to choose them like this:
+Because adapters can only connect to a source 1-3 jolts lower than its rating, in order to use every adapter, you'd need to choose them like this:

 - The charging outlet has an effective rating of 0 jolts, so the only adapters that could connect to it directly
 - would need to have a joltage rating of 1, 2, or 3 jolts.
 Of these, only one you have is an adapter rated 1 jolt (difference of 1).
-- From your 1*jolt rated adapter, the only choice is your 4*jolt rated adapter (difference of 3).
+- From your 1-jolt rated adapter, the only choice is your 4-jolt rated adapter (difference of 3).
-- From the 4\*jolt rated adapter, the adapters rated 5, 6, or 7 are valid choices.
+- From the 4-jolt rated adapter, the adapters rated 5, 6, or 7 are valid choices.
 However, in order to not skip any adapters,
 - you have to pick the adapter rated 5 jolts (difference of 1).
 - Similarly, the next choices would need to be the adapter rated 6 and then the adapter rated 7 (with difference of 1 and 1).
-- The only adapter that works with the 7\*jolt rated adapter is the one rated 10 jolts (difference of 3).
+- The only adapter that works with the 7-jolt rated adapter is the one rated 10 jolts (difference of 3).
 - From 10, the choices are 11 or 12; choose 11 (difference of 1) and then 12 (difference of 1).
 - After 12, only valid adapter has a rating of 15 (difference of 3), then 16 (difference of 1), then 19 (difference of 3).
-- Finally, your device's built\*in adapter is always 3 higher than the highest adapter, so its rating is 22 jolts (always a difference of 3).
+- Finally, your device's built-in adapter is always 3 higher than the highest adapter, so its rating is 22 jolts (always a difference of 3).

 In this example, when using every adapter, there are 7 differences of 1 jolt and 5 differences of 3 jolts.

-Find a chain that uses all of your adapters to connect the charging outlet to your device's built\*in adapter and count the joltage differences between the charging outlet, the adapters, and your device.
+Find a chain that uses all of your adapters to connect the charging outlet to your device's built-in adapter and count the joltage differences between the charging outlet, the adapters, and your device.

-**What is the number of 1*jolt differences multiplied by the number of 3*jolt differences?**
+**What is the number of 1-jolt differences multiplied by the number of 3-jolt differences?**

 ### Part Two